-With proper management, careful monitoring, and working closely with your care team and obstetric team, many women with cystic fibrosis are able to carry a child without significantly impacting their long-term health.
-At the same time, however, the unique demands that pregnancy places on the body can have serious implications for women with CF.
+With proper management, careful monitoring, and working closely with your care team and obstetric team, many people with cystic fibrosis are able to carry a child without significantly impacting their long-term health.
+At the same time, however, the unique demands that pregnancy places on the body can have serious implications for people with CF.

 The progressive decline in lung function and impaired nutrition associated with CF can pose several challenges, including a higher risk for health complications and an increased treatment burden.
 For this reason, women with CF who plan their pregnancies for a time when they are in the best health possible tend to have the most successful outcomes.

 Several factors help determine how well a woman with CF will handle pregnancy.
 These factors are:

 - Lung function: Ideally, a person with CF should have a forced expiratory volume (FEV1) of 50% or more before becoming pregnant.
 People with lower FEV1 values can also get pregnant, but their risk of complications may be higher — affecting both your health and the health of your newborn.

 - B. cepacia: Some studies have shown that infection with some forms of Burkholderia cepacia can lead to more problems during pregnancy.
 If you have B. cepacia and are interested in becoming pregnant, talk to your CF care team to learn more about the possible implications for both your and your baby's health.

 - Nutrition: Before getting pregnant, it is important that your nutritional status is good enough to support both you and your baby throughout your pregnancy, given potential morning sickness or changes in appetite.
 This means having a body mass index (BMI) of at least 22 kilograms per square meter (kg/m2).
 If your BMI is below this, improving your nutritional status before you get pregnant would benefit you and your baby, as low BMI in pregnancy is associated with problems including poor fetal growth and premature delivery.